Lee Nguyen: Inter Miami CF

 On November 19, 2019, Nguyen was selected by MLS expansion side Inter Miami CF in the 2019 MLS Expansion Draft.

 Return to New England Revolution

-Nguyen was traded back to the Revolution on September 8, 2020 for a fourth-round selection in the 2021 MLS SuperDraft and up to $50,000 in General Allocation Money.
+Nguyen was traded back to the Revolution on September 8, 2020, for a fourth-round selection in the 2021 MLS SuperDraft and up to $50,000 in General Allocation Money.

-Nguyen made 12 appearances for the Revolution in 2020, starting 8 matches and scoring one goal, an 80th minute penalty against NYCFC on October 11.
+Nguyen made 12 appearances for the Revolution in 2020, starting 8 matches and scoring one goal, an 80th-minute penalty against NYCFC on October 11.

 Ho Chi Minh City FC

-On December 25, 2020, Ho Chi Minh City announced the signing of Nguyen.
+On December 25, 2020, Ho Chi Minh City announced the signing of Lee Nguyen.

-On August, 8, 2021, Nguyen left Ho Chi Minh City FC to return back in Texas as the V-League 2021 season ended early due to the Covid-19 Pandemic in Vietnam.
+On August 8, 2021, Nguyen left Ho Chi Minh City to return in Texas as the 2021 V.League 1 season ended early due to the COVID-19 pandemic in Vietnam.

 Return to soccer and 2nd stint at Ho Chi Minh City

 After retiring from playing and becoming the assistant coach of the Washington Spirit in early 2022, on August 6, 2022, Nguyen came out of retirement and return to play for Ho Chi Minh City.